NTID Instructors & Tutors

 Video Production and Panopto Resources

 This section provides Panopto resources, information about recording/editing software recommendations as well as the locations of video recording studios at NTID.
 A link to RIT Branded Resources is also included.
-For your convenience, a comprehensive list of tips, format examples, and recording and editing resources are listed in the NTID Video Production—Things to Know (PDF).
+For your convenience, a comprehensive list of tips, format examples, and recording and editing resources are listed in the NTID Video Production—Things to Know and the Video Placement Guides for Recordings.

 Video Recording & Editing Software